FabbriniMarco/MacroMicro-ITA-Tracker/README.md

 <br>

 ## Data Sources
-The nutritional data used by this tool is sourced from the CREA food tables, which can be consulted at the original source.
-Reference is: CREA Food and Nutrition Research Center, Web page: https://www.crea.gov.it/alimenti-e-nutrizione and Web page: https://www.alimentinutrizione.it
+The nutritional data used by this tool is obtained from the CREA food tables, which can be consulted at the original source, Web page: https://www.crea.gov.it/alimenti-e-nutrizione and Web page: https://www.alimentinutrizione.it

 <br>